HOME • SEARCH • EMAIL • ABOUT

 - Decorative: Fruit collected ripe with the branches used for interior decoration.

 - Poison concerns: Parts of the plant are toxic.
 Species used as poison against cockroaches, rats, and insects.
-(Hanelt et al, 2001) ( 11) In Columbia, identified as poisonous to cattle, causing prostration.
+(Chanel et al, 2001) ( 11) In Columbia, identified as poisonous to cattle, causing prostration.
 (13)

 Studies